Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 How much do you owe?

-Find out how much you owe your current lender, your mortgage term and the repayment method (capital & interest or interest only).
-When looking into remortgaging, you should always start with your current lender.
-They will provide you with this information when looking into the possibility of a product transfer for you.
-But, without this information, you won’t know how much you’ll need to remortgage for if you go to a new lender.
-Don’t be tempted to just estimate a figure.
-Call your current lender and request the figures required to clear the mortgage on a set date.
+When considering remortgaging, you should always start with your current lender, finding out how much you owe, your remaining mortgage term, and the repayment method (capital and interest or interest only).
+Without this information, you won’t know how much you’ll need to remortgage for if you go to a new lender.
+Contact your current lender and request the figures required to clear the mortgage on a set date.
 Giving them a set date means it will take into account any normal repayments you are due to make between now and then.
-Relying on a rough estimate could mean you end up with a shortfall you’ll need to pay additionally.
+Don’t be tempted to estimate a figure - this could mean you end up with a shortfall you’ll need to pay.

 Will you need to pay legal fees?

 Legal fees are not always charged, depending on your circumstances.
-To check if you would qualify for free legals with us and for full details please read our Remortgaging Free Legals Guide.
-Click here to download it.
+To check if you would qualify for free legals with us, read our Remortgaging Free Legals Guide.

-Before you start the application process you could boost your chances of getting the best deal possible by improving your credit score and proving your affordability.
-Also, make sure you have all the paperwork you will typically need;
+Before you start the application process, you could boost your chances of getting the best deal possible by improving your credit score and proving your affordability.
+You'll also need to make sure you have all the necessary paperwork, including:

 Remortgaging if you are self-employed, contractor or freelance

-Again, you should always start by talking to your existing lender, but you will still need to evidence your income if you want to borrow additional money on your mortgage.
-This is usually done through the following formats:
+You should always start by talking to your existing lender, but you will still need to evidence your income if you want to borrow additional money on your mortgage.
+This is usually done using one of the following: